Outdoor freezers recalled after reports of fire

 Model number U-1224FZRSOD-00A.
 Serial number ranges between 1745627020001-1745627020009; 1746096040001-1746096040077; 1850469050001-1850469050003; and 1850469059001-1850469059003.

 Anyone with the recalled freezer should turn it off and unplug it before contacting U-Line to schedule a free pickup of the recalled freezer.
-The company is offering a free replacement option of a freezer, refrigerator drawers or refrigerator.
+The company is offering a free replacement option in the form of a freezer, refrigerator drawers or refrigerator.

 People can contact U-Line toll-free at 833-614-7788 from 8 a.m. to 4:30 p.m.
 CT Monday through Friday.